About the festivals

 Does it sound like we might be a good match?

 Give us a call on 07771 665445 [Sarah] or email us at

 Not for profit

-We run this festivals as a social enterprise and they are not for profit .
-We are grateful to our traders, supports and grant funders who help us put on this event.
-We cover the costs of running the festival and plough any surplus into other local food & drink projects.
+We run the festivals as a social enterprise and they are not for profit .
+We are grateful to our traders, supporters and sponsors who help us put on these festivals.
+We cover the costs opertaing costs and plough any surplus into other local food & drink projects.